IDifusal/chat-backend/MULTI_ASSISTANT_DOCS.md

 1. **Company-based Configuration**: Companies and their assistants are defined in a central configuration file
 2. **Default Assistant Selection**: Each company has a default assistant that's used automatically
-3. **Company-based WordPress Integration**: Different WordPress endpoints for different companies
+3. **Company-based WordPress Integration**: Different WordPress endpoindots for different companies
 4. **Query Parameter Validation**: Validation for company query parameters
 5. **Database Storage**: Enhanced database schema to track company and assistant